NetNude Logo Kauai Nude

 Complaints about improper behavior were made.
 One well-publicized event boiled over when private security guards for the Kealia Kai project drove ATV's onto the sand and rudely told ALL persons present, nude and clothed, they were criminally trespassing as the beach is private.
 This, of course, is nonsense as all beaches in Hawaii are public.
 A videotape of the ugly confrontation was made and shown to Kauai County Council who were most displeased.
 The beach driving got them most angered - it is illegal in Hawaii.
 Much back door posturing took place and guards and cops backed off Donkey Beach for the most part.
 A lawsuit was filed against Kealia Kai and the county by the Sierra Club to stop building homes that could be viewed from the beach.
 The suit was settled with that provision in force.

 And one would think that is the end of it, right?
-Michele Hughes also owns multiple homes above Secret Beach on the north shore, another traditional nude beach.
+Michele Hughes, the conservative property developer from Vail, Colorado and Tiburon, California mentioned above also owns multiple vacation rental homes on zoned agricultural land above Secret Beach on the north shore, another traditional nude beach.
+Vacation rentals are not allowed on ag. land.
 Whereas Donkey was known as Kauai's gay nude beach, Secret was known as the straight nude beach.
-I have heard different timelines, but by 2001 or 2002 latest Hughes placed a private security guard of Japanese descent named Sakae Takenaka at the base of her driveway which opens onto Secret Beach.
-His job ostensibly to stop the masses who might try to ascend the hill into the rich peoples' homes.
-In reality, he carries a "security officer" badge, camera cell phone, binoculars, and walks Secret Beach ordering nude persons to dress or he will take their picture and call police.
-He does call the police and officers are assigned to respond.
-I obtained call logs to the Kauai Police showing this.
-But I have never seen cops respond.
-His actions are illegal as there are no provisions for vigilantes under HI law, and security guards cannot patrol public lands.
-Kauai naturists obtained his employment contract under state freedom of information laws and learned Hughes pays him 15 bucks an hour to harass nude sunbathers!
+I have heard different timelines, but by 2001 or 2002 latest Hughes placed a male vigilante of Japanese descent named Sakae Takenaka at the base of her driveway which opens onto Secret Beach.
+His job was ostensibly to keep the beach clean and stop the hippy masses who might try to ascend the driveway into the rich peoples' homes.
+In reality, he carried a "security officer" badge on his belt, cell phone with camera, binoculars, perhaps mace or pepper spray, and walked Secret Beach daily ordering nude persons to dress and taking their picture with his cell phone camera and calling police.
+I did research into this with the help of the Naturist Society's Bob Morton (www.naturistaction.org).
+We discovered Takenaka did indeed call the Kauai Police and officers were assigned to respond to Takenaka's complaints about beach nudity.
+I obtained some Daily Dispatch Logs of the Kauai Police Department, which were posted online and are public record, showing this on several dates over the years.
+(The current logs are no longer online, the police chief told me in September 2009 they no longer have the budget to do this.)

 Legal Notes: